nniky/SQL_Learning/README.md

 # SQL Learning
-A repo of my very early SQL training program.
+A repo of my early SQL training.
 Most of the SQL files here are part of the early exploring I did to learn SQL and it's syntax.